-UCSD Layoff from Career Appointment: Apply by 08/27/18 for consideration with preference for rehire.
+UCSD Layoff from Career Appointment: Apply by 08/27/2018 for consideration with preference for rehire.
 All layoff applicants should contact their Employment Advisor.
-Eligible Disability Counseling and Consulting services (DCC) or Special Selection clients should contact their Vocational Rehabilitation Counselor for assistance.

 Provide routine animal husbandry for Divisional research animals, which may include mice, rats and other rodents, zebrafish, Xenopus, and new animal models, as they are introduced.
 Incumbent will perform the following duties: daily health observations; clean, change, and sanitize cages, fish tanks and rooms; water and feed animals; monitor environmental conditions, report sick or dead animals to supervisor or the university's Animal Care Program representative; log animal health and census reports into computer database; and maintain specified records on assigned animals, rooms, and facilities.